nicholaschiasson/nicholaschiasson.github.io/README.md

 ```

 Both the `serve` and `watch` tasks ultimately invoke the `build` task (`serve` invokes `watch`).
 The `build` task does several things but ultimately outputs files to the `dist/` directory at the root of this project.
 The `build` task does not wipe the `dist/` directory during its execution, so as long as you don't overwrite a file in the source, it will remain in `dist/` until you delete it.
 If you're too lazy to run `rm -rf dist`, you can instead run `just clean`.

+The `check` and `format` tasks invoke `prettier`.

+The `lint` task invokes `eslint`.

+> [!NOTE]
+> Currently, the `lint` task is not entirely useful due to default rules and how the javascript is written.
+For this reason, it is not run by CI.
+This should be fixed in the future.